rubymonsters/ruby-for-beginners/source/10-objects/03-methods.md

 object's methods are things that the object can *do*.

-These methods have exactly the same characteristics as those "stand-alone" methods that we've discussed above.
+These methods have exactly the same characteristics as those "stand-alone" methods that we've discussed above: They (optionally) take arguments (input), return something, and encapsulate (have) some code.

 But on top of that they also "belong" to a particular object, and kind of "know" the object they belong to.

-Think about a person, like, a friend of you'rs.
+Think about a person, like, a friend of yours.
 You can ask this person for their name (call a method), and they'll tell you (return it to you).
 Their name is a piece of knowledge that this person has, and the ability to tell it to you (respond to your question) is a piece of behaviour (a method) they have.